freedomofpress/securedrop/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I would appreciate help with the documentation
 - [ ] These changes do not require documentation

-### If you added or updated a production code dependency:
+### If you added or updated a reference to a production code dependency:

 Production code dependencies are defined in: